jharini/booknotes/system-design/system-design-interview/chapter21/README.md

 ```

 The alert manager fetches alert configurations from cache.
 Based on configuration rules, it also calls the query service at a predefined interval.
-If a rule is met, an alert event is created.
+If a rule is met (ie) if the value violates the threshold, an alert event is created.

 Other responsibilities of the alert manager are:
  * Filtering, merging and deduplicating alerts.
 Eg if an alert of a single instance is triggered multiple times, only one alert event is generated.
- * Access control - it is important to restrict alert-management operations to certain individuals only
+ * Access control - it is important to restrict alert-management operations to certain authorized individuals only
  * Retry - the manager ensures that the alert is propagated at least once.

 The alert store is a key-value database, like Cassandra, which keeps the state of all alerts.
 It ensures a notification is sent at least once.